 who may also require special considerations, such as cultural support, to ensure that they are able to participate fully in early childhood education and care, out of school hours care and family day care services and experience positive outcomes.

-Extract from: Department of Education, Skills and Employment, Inclusion Support Program Guidelines, Version 2.5, July 2023.
+Extract from: Australian Government Department of Education, Inclusion Support Program Guidelines, Version 2.6, July 2025.

 All children have the right to be included in children’s services.
 We know from research that all children benefit from belonging to, and participating in, quality inclusive child care.